albrechu/CrocNDoc/README.md

 # Croc & Doc
 This is Croc&Doc, a 2D platformer for the vector-based Vectrex gaming console.

 ## Build
+The game should be easy to build with the batch that were slightly changed.
 You can for example call `make` at root to compile and run the game.
 It just calls the batch file with `make_c.bat` and `make_c.bat run`.
-You don't need make.
-The geany file, I have not tested.
+You don't need make, but this would be easier for testing without relying on geany.
+Note that the geany file was never tested, because I use Visual Studio as an editor for development with a seperate terminal instance and Make to run the project.
+The root folder has to be inside the `projects` folder as provided by the Vectrex course.

 ## Project Structure
 ### General Folder Structure